Quick Start

 You can follow the job's progress by running kubectl get pods

-and checking the logs with kubectl logs fast-llm-prepare
+and checking the logs with kubectl logs fast-llm-prepare-master-0

 .